A great message needs to be told well – make it better through design!

 For the rebranding of her business Steph and Home, Stephanie Seo did an interesting exercise on a Facebook group.
 To garner opinions from fellow creatives, she posted the following logo options created by her on Canva.
 She needed help in deciding a clean, crisp logo that would work for her brand in the long run and give it flexibility and longevity.
 Option 2 & 4 were popular choices.

 Option 2, with its choice of color overlay and fonts definitely impacts readability.
-In my opinion, option 4 (but enlarged) is a great because the choice of font makes the name clear.
+In my opinion, option 4 (but enlarged) is good because the choice of font makes the name clear.
 The inverted V icon denotes a roof in clear association with her blog focus.
 The square dimensions allow it to be easily adapted to social platforms and future app usage where square images are required.

 Can you guess which one she finally used?